This is the multi-page printable view of this section. Click here to print.

 Alert

 You can create alerts that monitor metrics and send notifications.
-For example, you monitor the CPU usage and disk read/write of a Virtual Server, then send a notification to the user to handle increased load.
+For example, you monitor the CPU usage and disk read/write of a Virtual Server, then send a notification to the user to handle the increased load.

 Alert Policy

 Table.
-Alert Policy Status
+Alarm Policy Status

-Alert LevelDescription
+Alert Leveldescription

 Table.
-Alert Policy Levels
+Alert Policy Stages

-Alarm Status
+Alert Status

-Alarm StatusDescription
+Alarm statusdescription

 • Normal state is displayed in green

-Insufficient dataThe alarm policy has just been created, or the metric is unavailable, or there is insufficient data to determine the alarm state from the metric
+Insufficient dataThe alarm policy has just been created, the metric is unavailable, or there is insufficient data to determine the alarm state from the metric

 • The Insufficient data state is displayed in gray